THUwangcy/ReChorus/src/README.md

 ## Source Code

 `main.py` serves as the entrance of our framework, and there are three main packages.
-We first describe the structure of the code and then introduce how to define a new model.

 ### Structure